 What equipment is required for my child to attend?
 If your child is attending a play group then we suggest warm layers and wellies.
 In wet weather an all in one waterproof rain suit helps them explore the messy play without you worrying too much about keeping them 'clean'!

-If your child is attending a Forest School holiday club session with us, we will email you beforehand to confirm what they need.
+If your child is attending a Forest School holiday club session or Birthday Party with us, we will email you beforehand to confirm what they need.
 This may be slightly different depending on the type of group (i.e. an after school club or a parent and toddler group), session time, seasonal weather variations and the specific location.
 Contact us through the contact tab if you need to know about this before deciding to sign up to a group.

 What equipment is required for my school to start a 6 week program?
 If you are a Head Teacher considering having us into your school setting we can come to visit you to help establish what the site requirements are and what extra equipment you may want to enhance the learning experience of you pupils.
 In general, Forest School programmes can be run well with very little equipment.
 We already have a set of tools and gloves and always supply health and safety essentials such as a first aid kit.